Front exterior of a classic Inner Richmond home in San Francisco with traditional architectural details

 • Oliver Burgelman

-Inner Richmond is one of San Francisco’s most livable neighborhoods for people who want classic homes, strong restaurant options, and quick access to Golden Gate Park and the Presidio.
-Whether you are thinking about buying a home in Inner Richmond, planning to sell, or simply trying to understand the area, this guide walks through what daily life here actually looks like.
+Inner Richmond is one of San Francisco's most livable neighborhoods for people who want classic streets, a deep restaurant scene, and quick access to Golden Gate Park and the Presidio.
+This guide walks through what daily life here actually looks like — the food, the parks, the architecture, and the rhythm of the neighborhood — so you can get a feel for the place before you ever set foot on Clement Street.

 Why Inner Richmond Stands Out